-USE ONLY APPROVED CLEANING PRODUCTS Satin finish (any age) / Textured finish (under 5 years old) Textured finish (over 5 years old) Treatment Gerard MossBoss or appropriate sanitising wash (known variously as Alkyl Benzyl Ammonium Chloride or Quaternary Ammonium compounds) Gerard MossBosss, hypochlorite, bleach or other sanitising wash (known variously as Alkyl Benzyl Ammonium Chloride or Quaternary Ammonium compounds) Application Follow the manufacturer's recommendations on application rates, strengths and compatibility in all circumstances; most stringently in situations where rainwater is collected from the roof for drinking.
-NB: Hypochlorite based cleaners should never be used on S atin Finish roofs, nor used on Textured roofs under 5 years old as it can affect the clear overglaze that is applied to the tiles during their manufacture.
+USE ONLY APPROVED CLEANING PRODUCTS Satin finish (any age) / Textured finish (under 5 years old) Textured finish (over 5 years old) Treatment Gerard MossBoss or appropriate sanitising wash (known variously as Alkyl Benzyl Ammonium Chloride or Quaternary Ammonium compounds) Gerard MossBosss or other sanitising wash (known variously as Alkyl Benzyl Ammonium Chloride or Quaternary Ammonium compounds) Application Follow the manufacturer's recommendations on application rates, strengths and compatibility in all circumstances; most stringently in situations where rainwater is collected from the roof for drinking.
+NB: Hypochlori te based cleaners should never be used on Gerard roof tiles as it can affect the tiles' coatings.